mkilchhofer/openshift-phpmyadmin/README.md

 # About
-The official upstream Docker image from phpmyadmin isn't compatible with OpenShift Online.
-This is because they don't allow you to run stuff insides containers as `root`.
+The official upstream Docker image from [phpmyadmin](https://hub.docker.com/r/phpmyadmin/phpmyadmin/) isn't compatible with OpenShift Online.
+This is because OpenShift don't allow you to run stuff insides containers as `root`.

 # How to configure this image on OpenShift